 CLOSE SEARCH

 The JCT offers over a dozen different contracts, each designed for specific project types and procurement methods.
-Among the most commonly used are the JCT Standard Building Contract, ideal for larger projects with a detailed design; the JCT Design and Build Contract, which places design responsibility on the contractor; and the JCT Minor Works Contract, suited for smaller, straightforward projects.
+Among the most commonly used are the JCT Standard Building Contract, ideal for larger projects with a detailed design, the JCT Design and Build Contract, which places design responsibility on the contractor and the JCT Minor Works Contract, suited for smaller projects.

 The standard contract is generally best suited for larger/higher value projects with significant complexity.
 Adaptation by an experienced construction lawyer will often focus initially on phased work scheduling, liquidated damages, and specific performance obligations.
 This form of JCT includes :-

-comprehensive payment mechanisms – includes detailed provisions for interim valuations (Clause 4.8), liquidated damages (Clause 2.29), and final accounts.
+comprehensive payment terms – including detailed provisions for interim valuations, liquidated damages and final accounts.

-The intermediate template is not ideal for phased or multi-stage projects as it lacks flexibility and staging mechanisms and is not generally comprehensive in terms of provisions for adjusting costs due to market changes.
+The intermediate template is not ideal for phased or multi-stage projects as it lacks flexibility, especially for design changes and staging mechanisms and is not generally comprehensive in terms of provisions for adjusting costs due to market changes.

 Key points to note with this form of JCT include :-

-Suitable where minimal design input from the contractor is needed - ensuring clarity on design responsibility.
+Suitable where minimal design input and responsibility from the contractor is needed

 Limited flexibility – Does not cater for complex phasing or significant design changes post-contract.